gromflomite/melomania/README.md

 # melomania

-**A basic app to practice with Java EE, JSP, Expression Language, MySQL, Bootstrap, etc.**
+**An app to practice JavaEE, JSP, Expression Language, MySQL, Bootstrap, etc.**

 A very simple CRUD to manage a personal music albums collection.